 - Active participation in a specified number of conversation sessions per semester will be recognized by a formal Letter of Acknowledgement from the Department of Economics at one of our Acknowledgement Ceremonies.

 - EECC members can achieve a Level One, Level Two, Level Three or Level Four Letter of Acknowledgement based on the following criteria

 - Level One Participated in 10 Sessions

 - Level Four (new!)
 Participated in 40 Sessions; Co-facilitated one session

-- EECC level 4 holders will become EECC Ambassadors and receive a plaque of recognition
+- EECC level 4 holders will become EECC Ambassadors and receive a Record of Completion

 - Fun Monthly Social Events

 - Every month, the EECC offers social events for club members to hang out, make new friends, and be a part of the university student community.

 - Receive volunteer hours from the EECC by helping the club grow and flourish!

 - University Partnerships